Inspiring Landscapes

 Artist's Background

-As a professional environmental science consultant, David has helped dozens of environmental groups achieve more than eight hundred environmental successes since 1992; some small and a few with international impact.
+As a professional environmental science consultant, David has helped dozens of environmental groups achieve more than eight hundred environmental successes since 1992; some small and a few with international importance.

-David is sometimes known, perhaps with tongue in cheek, as the fellow who stopped both "Dirty Harry" and "The Terminator" for leading efforts to protect the Pebble Beach imperiled Monterey pine forest from Clint Eastwood's "Chainsaw Massacre" and the battle to stop Governor Schwarzenegger's aerial spraying of the Monterey Peninsula with untested, secret pesticides.
+David is sometimes known, perhaps with tongue in cheek, as the fellow who stopped both "Dirty Harry" and "The Terminator" for leading efforts to protect the Pebble Beach imperiled Monterey pine forest of tens of thousands of trees from Clint Eastwood's "Chainsaw Massacre" and the battle to stop Governor Schwarzenegger's aerial spraying of the Monterey Peninsula with untested, secret pesticides.

-He has lead efforts to protect thousands of acres of imperiled forests, wild lands, their wildlife and watercourses; directly taught hundreds of people about forest ecosystems on walks in the native forests and taught thousands more of many disciplines in environmental science, law and policy; written adopted world class laws for water conservation, silence protection, and Campaign Finance laws; He has written several model environmental and democracy protection policy elements.
+He has also lead efforts to protect thousands of acres of imperiled forests, wild lands, their wildlife and watercourses; directly taught hundreds of people about forest ecosystems on walks in the native forests and taught thousands more of many disciplines in environmental science, law and policy.
+He has written adopted world class laws for water conservation, silence protection, and Campaign Finance and Political Conflict of Interest ; and several model environmental and democracy protection policy elements designed to be used anywhere worldwide

 After growing up in Pacific Grove, Carmel, Pebble Beach, and Big Sur and describing himself as merely an "art appreciator," David was delighted to discover others thought he had artistic ability, getting rave reviews from friends and winning fine art competition awards for his color landscapes.